-The United States is experiencing a crisis of drug overdose deaths.
+The United States is experiencing an epidemic of drug overdose deaths.
 While no corner of the country has gone untouched by the overdose crisis, it has hit rural America particularly hard.
-In July 2022, the Centers for Disease Control and Prevention (CDC) noted that drug overdose death rates continue to rise in rural and urban areas.
+In the most recent data available, the Centers for Disease Control and Prevention (CDC) noted that drug overdose death rates continue to rise in rural and urban areas.
 In eight states-California, Connecticut, Maryland, New York, North Carolina, North Dakota, Vermont, and Virginia-the rate of drug overdose deaths in rural counties was higher than in urban counties.